<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Give yourself permission to do what you can and not stress over what you feel is unfinished.
 If you’ve managed to make space to sit together and find room for a Charlie Brown-type Christmas tree, then I consider that a success!

-Take some time to focus on your family.
-What new traditions can you create that might be worth observing again next year?
-Maybe it's a book you listen to together on an app, a new board game, or a movie watched while snuggled up with hot cocoa (with unpacked boxes in the background!).
+This is a great time to focus on your own family unit.
+What new traditions could you create that might be worth observing again in years to come?
+Maybe it's an audiobook you listen to together, a new board game, or watching a movie while snuggled up with hot cocoa (with unpacked boxes shoved into corners in the background!).

 3) Keep your sense of humor.

 You may eat your Christmas dinner off paper plates while perched atop moving boxes like we did.
-And "Christmas dinner" may mean takeout or pizza.
+My kids still talk about how funny that was to them!
+And "Christmas dinner" may mean takeout or pizza this year.
+This also means less work for the cook in the family, which could end up being something you decide to keep going next year!

-No, it’s not Norman Rockwell picture-perfect, but I suspect your family will remember the togetherness more than the chaos of moving.
+No, it won't be Norman Rockwell picture-perfect, but I suspect your family will remember the togetherness more than the chaos of moving.
 Some of our best family memories have sprung from moments like these.

 4) Accept help.